lingpipe/sandbox/pyhi/README.txt

     % python setup.py sdist --formats=gztar,zip

 This will place the distribution files in directory dist.
+It uses the MANIFEST.in file to determine which additional files on top of those ending in .py to include (there's an include syntax for patterns).
+This package includes everything.

 Running Unit Tests